rburns/ansi-to-html/README.md

 [![](https://img.shields.io/npm/v/ansi-to-html.svg)](https://www.npmjs.com/package/ansi-to-html)
 ![](https://img.shields.io/npm/dm/ansi-to-html.svg)

-This is a port of the ansi to html converter from [bcat](https://github.com/rtomayko/bcat/blob/master/lib/bcat/ansi.rb) to Javascript.
+This was originally a port of the ansi to html converter from [bcat](https://github.com/rtomayko/bcat/blob/master/lib/bcat/ansi.rb) to Javascript.
+It has since undergone quite a lot of modification.

 It has a few additions: